 To this day, feng shui is used to orient buildings, homes, offices and other dwellings in an auspicious manner.
 To live in harmony requires us to understand the energy and environments that we reside in, which can manifest in both good and bad forms.
 By bringing feng shui into your home, you can enhance the right kind of energy, creating balance, inviting success, bolstering good health, happiness, and prosperity.
 You can use the Bagua energy map to help plan your home in a precise manner, but to start here are some feng shui ideas to orient your bedroom, office and more.

 Feng Shui Is About Creating a Happy, Comfortable Home

-Think of it as a living skill that brings equilibrium and tranquillity to your everyday.
+Think of it as a living skill that brings equilibrium and tranquillity to your everyday life.
 The basic principles are easy to implement and can drastically transform the energy you feel from a space.
 Here are a handful of changes you can make today and some you can strive to implement in future.

 Plants Make A House A Home